gobbez/ChessBot_Zoe/README.md

 # ChessBot_Zoe
 High Performing - Lichess Bot powered by Stockfish 17 that can vary thinking time based on opponent Elo and position evaluation.
+Human Opening Books to start as an human (work in progress) Ollama chatbot to interact with users (work in progress)

 <table>
   <tr>